Spuul: History

 As of early 2016, Spuul had a catalogue of over 1,000 films and TV shows, as well as partnerships across several production companies such as Yash Raj Films, Balaji Telefilms, Shemaroo Entertainment, Viacom 18, Reliance Entertainment, Phantom Films, and UTV Motion Pictures.
+As of 2018, Spuul has also incorporated Live Indian, Nepali, Bangladeshi and Pakistani TV Channels in their offering while also providing users with an option to DVR and watch the earlier aired episodes of the shows.

 In addition to a large selection of free movies, Spuul offers a premium subscription option in monthly, annual and multiple smaller packages, along with pay-per-view movies.

 Spuul is headquartered in Singapore, with an office in Mumbai.

 Spuul Blog provides news and gossip for movie buffs to read.

 Reviews

-According to a review by PCQuest, "Overall, the experience was pretty good and we can say the app is quite the right destination for movie fanatics."
+Spuul was reviewed positively by PCQuest, who stated "Overall, the experience was pretty good and we can say the app is quite the right destination for movie fanatics."